 Divide your group into two teams.
 3 or more people is best.
 Next, determine how long you want each round to be.
 Most groups will use no more than 5 minutes per round.
-Have each team huddle and brainstorm the names of romantic TV shows, books, movies, songs or phrases on small pieces of paper.
-See below for some examples.
+Have each team huddle and brainstorm the names of TV shows, books, movies, songs or phrases on small pieces of paper.
 The papers from one team will be used by the other and visa versa so don't mix them.
-Put each group into a separate hat or bowl.
+Put each group of papers into a separate hat or bowl.
 Choose a team to go first and then choose a person on that team to go first.

 What's not allowed.
 No spelling of words.
 No mouthing answers or words.
 No pointing to objects in the room.

 Put your hands together as if you are praying, then unfold them flat.

 Form an imaginary lens with one hand while cranking the other hand as if you are operating an old movie camera.